Culture Patch for Organ-on-a-Chip

 |Nanofiber thickness||< 1 µm|

-The culture patch comes sterile and have to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).
+The culture patch comes sterile and has to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).

 - Mammalian cell culture